 This post is free for all to read thanks to the investment our sponsor have made in our independent publication.
 Do you want to sponsor a post on Mindsers Blog?
 Please email me at email@example.com!

 We developers, even if it's not our main job, often need to manage servers, VPS or other infrastructures for our projects.
-It's rarely the case in bigger companies but in startups on personal projects, we frequently have to manage it all ourselves.
+It's rarely the case in bigger companies but in startups or on personal projects, we frequently have to manage it all ourselves.

 Honestly, I like to manage every aspect of a project!
 Thinking about and deploying the necessary infrastructure so everything works is, in my opinion, part of the conception and development of the project.

 It's basic for a developer to rent a server or a VPS from a traditional provider to install a docker environment, it can be a bit more tricky to understand how it works for the cloud.
 We can easily make a parallel between the VPS and our machine.
 It's just another machine somewhere else on Earth.
 And it works exactly like ours, no difference.

 - Read also “HTTPS using Nginx and Let's encrypt in Docker”

 The cloud brings its own new vocabulary, new tools and new concepts.
 What does my project run on?
 Do I build my containers in a container?
 What's the use of Kubernetes?
 For developers used to traditional machines, the cloud can be a bit blurry.